 What is the anthroposphere?

 Using a broad definition of the anthroposphere, it extends beyond Earth.
 For example, our radio and television broadcasts of the 20th and 21st centuries travel at the speed of light as an expanding electromagnetic sphere of human origin into the Milky Way galaxy.
-Another, more tangible, example are the four NASA probes, Voyagers 1 and 2 and Pioneers 10 and 11, launched in the 1970s and now venturing beyond our Solar System.
+Another more tangible example are the four NASA probes, Voyagers 1 and 2 and Pioneers 10 and 11, launched in the 1970s and now venturing beyond our Solar System.
 In the event of an encounter with any other intelligent life, each probe contains images and other artifacts that attempt to convey the basic characteristics of humans and their niche within the universe.

-Since the start of the industrial revolution in the late 18th century, humans developed the ability to harness the power of fossil fuels, transcending our role from mostly observers of global change.
+Since the start of the industrial revolution in the late 18th century, humans developed the ability to harness the power of fossil fuels, transcending our role from observers to drivers of global change.
 Human dwellings now occupy about 8 percent of ice-free land, but about three-fourths of the land surface has been altered by humans in some way.
 Additionally, we have significantly altered the biogeochemical cycles of nitrogen, carbon, sulfur, and phosphorus.
 Alteration of the carbon cycle alone has changed the pH of the oceans and the climate of Earth.
-Chemical inventions such as chlorinated fluorocarbons (CFCs) have altered the ozone in the stratosphere and the amount of ultraviolet light reaching the Earth’s surface.
-The footprint of our chemical activities are found in the air, water, land, and biota of Earth in the form of naturally occurring and human created molecules.
+Chemical inventions such as chlorinated fluorocarbons (CFCs) have altered the ozone in the stratosphere and the amount of ultraviolet light reaching Earth’s surface.
+The footprint of our chemical activities is found in the air, water, land, and biota of Earth in the form of naturally occurring and human created molecules.

 A defining decision for humans this century will be to either maintain a business-as-usual course, which many experts estimate could cause widespread devastation to life on Earth, or alter the nature of human activities in order to insure greater balance between the anthroposphere and the rest of the Earth’s systems.